Part II. Entry

 18VAC41-60-40.
 Examination requirements and fees.

-A. Applicants for initial licensure shall pass an examination approved by the board.
-The examinations may be administered by the board or by a designated testing service.
+A. Applicants for initial licensure must pass an examination approved by the board.

-C. The applicant shall follow all procedures established by the board with regard to conduct at the examination.
-Such procedures shall include any written instructions communicated prior to the examination date and any instructions communicated at the site, either written or oral, on the date of the examination.
+B. The applicant must follow all procedures established by the board with regard to conduct at the examination.
+Such procedures shall include written instructions communicated prior to the examination date and any instructions communicated at the site on the date of the examination.
 Failure to comply with all procedures established by the board and the testing service with regard to conduct at the examination may be grounds for denial of application.

 Statutory Authority